opp1231/denoise_and_translate/README.md

         return os.path.relpath(path_save, path_root)
         ```
 3. Install the dependencies from requirements_fnet.txt
-4. Ensure you are in the code working directory
+4. Create the .csv to feed into fnet/predict.py.
-5. Run
+    * Run
     ```
-    python hist_match.py /path/to/reference/dir/ /path/to/input/dir/
+    python mk_csv.py /path/to/csv/save/dir/ /path/to/input/dir/
     ```
-    * The reference directory will always be /nrs/path/tp/val/data/ (uncles a new model is trained)
+    * The save directory is simply where you want to save the csv file.
+4. Ensure you are in the fnet working directory
+5. Edit the "predict_options.json".
-    * The input path will be the path to the folder containing the low-laser power keratin volumes
+    * The only thing one should need to change is the path to the csv created in the previous step.
+    * The model path should not be changed unless a new model is trained.
+6. Run
+    ```
+    fnet predict.py --json /path/to/predict_options.json
+    ```

 ### Post-Processing
 Nuclear signal is predicted from the denoised keratin signal using [fnet](https://github.com/AllenCellModeling/pytorch_fnet)